wcm-io-devops/conga/src/site/markdown/usage.md

 This builds all configuration files for all nodes defined in the environment files.
 The definitions from the previous step are referenced as maven dependency.

-You find the generated files at `target/configuration`, they are packed as well in a ZIP file located at `target'.
+You find the generated files at `target/configuration`, they are packed as well in a ZIP file located at `target`.
 Those files can be uploaded to the destination system (ideally in an automated fashion by using a deployment automation tool).

 ### Next steps